callmedar/callmedar.github.io/docs/pages/page.md

-> This site build in Rust Ecosystem.
+> This site build in Rust ecosystem.
 <br>Use Rusty!nk as Static Site Generator.
 <br>Hosting in GitHub Pages.
-<br>What you see here written in MarkDown file.
+<br>What you see here written in Markdown file.
-<br>All content write by writer with Neovim text editor via the Artix Linux operating system
+<br>All content write by writer with Neovim text editor via the Artix Linux operating system.

 ```rust
 fn main() {